Alert - Wiper malware targeting Ukrainian organizations

 Overview

-Microsoft Threat Intelligence Center (MSTIC) published a blog post detailing a malware campaign targeting multiple Ukrainian organisations Footnote 1.
+Microsoft Threat Intelligence Center (MSTIC) published a blog post detailing a malware MalwareMalicious software designed to infiltrate or damage a computer system, without the owner's consent.
+Common forms of malware include computer viruses, worms, Trojans, spyware, and adware. campaign targeting multiple Ukrainian organisations Footnote 1.

 Details